Overview

 Simultaneous Access

-You can typically access different ACP instances in separate browser tabs
+You can access different ACP instances in separate browser tabs

 Incognito mode: Allows isolated sessions (one subscription per incognito session)